innfocus/nft-swap-pay-docs/source/includes/_members.md

 Parameter | Description
 --------- | -----------
-id | The ID of the order
+id | The ID of the user

 ### JSON Object Payload Parameters